Skip to main content

 If, as is often the case, your symptoms of bladder outlet obstruction are associated with significant erectile dysfunction (impotence), you may benefit from treatment using one of the drugs that improves erections; these drugs may also have a beneficial effect on your prostate symptoms.
 They may cause headaches, indigestion, back pain, facial flushing and a stuffy nose.

-* With larger prostates, a combination of an alpha-blocker and a 5-alpha-reductase inhibitor has been shown to be more effective than either type used alone.
+With larger prostates, a combination of an alpha-blocker and a 5-alpha-reductase inhibitor has been shown to be more effective than either type used alone.
 The combination reduces the risk of complications from prostate obstruction (especially retention of urine), and may reduce the need for any subsequent prostate surgery.

 Herbal Remedies

 Some herbal & plant extracts (e.g. saw palmetto; pictured right) are effective in relieving symptoms without the risk of significant side-effects.
 The extracts probably work because they contain plant hormones (very similar in structure to human hormones) that alter the hormone balance within the prostate.
-These extracts are not available on prescription from your GP, but can be purchsed from reputable chemists and health food outlets.
+These extracts are not available on prescription from your GP, but can be purchased from reputable chemists and health food outlets.
 Side-effects from these plant extracts are very unusual.

 Surgery